-- · Transfer of credit is considered only for courses completed in the five-year period preceding the proposed date of joining the BBA program. - · A student transferring to OSB from another institution will not be granted equivalency credits for core business courses.
-Core business courses are: ACCT 210, ACCT 215, BUSS 200, BUSS 211, BUSS 215, BUSS 239, BUSS 245, BUSS 249, DCSN 200, FINA 210, INFO 200, MKTG 210 and MNGT 215. - · The student is required to achieve a minimum grade of "B" in all business courses for which transfer credit is sought.
+- > Transfer of credit is considered only for courses completed in the five-year period preceding the proposed date of joining the BBA program. - > Students transferring to OSB from another institution will not be granted equivalency credits for core business courses.
+Core business courses are: ACCT 210L, ACCT 215, BUSS 200, BUSS 211, BUSS 215, BUSS 239, BUSS 245, BUSS 249, DCSN 200, FINA 210, INFO 200, MKTG 210 and MNGT 215. - > The students are required to achieve a minimum grade of "B" in all business courses for which transfer credit is sought.

-The Undergraduate Student Academic Affairs and Curriculum Committee reserves the right to require the student to sit for an exemption test prior to the approval of transferred courses.
+The Undergraduate Student Academic Affairs and Curriculum Committee reserves the right to require the students to sit for an exemption test prior to the approval of transferred courses.
 An exemption test may be taken only once.